chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 ...there's _boost units_.
 We're waiving the GitHub stars requirement because this library has been around since before work started on _creating GitHub_.
-Boost units is notable for the rigor and clarity of its documentation, and for being ahead of its time in many ways: they were _so close_ to inventing vector space magnitudes, for example.
+Boost units is notable for the rigor and clarity of its documentation, and for being ahead of its time in many ways: they were _so close_ to inventing vector space magnitudes, for example, a key feature we'll mention later.

 **(click)**
 Next up, the nholthaus library made a splash in 2016, kickstarting the modern C++ units library